Kym and Lyn travel Australia

 It was stories like these that captured our enthusiasm and fueled our determination to get out onto the road ourselves.
 We hope that likewise our yarns (and they are meant to be light-hearted reads) may provide some encouragement, light entertainment, and hopefully even inform.

 Join with us on our adventures travelling and working around Australia.
+Just click the blue links below to view each blog.

 An intro to us and the story behind the beginning of our travels – our first escape saw us head-tailing down the east coast and on-board the Spirit of Tasmania.